fabianopapaiz/ensemble_imbalance_model_for_als_prognosis/README.md

 ---
 Finally, please let us know if you have any comments or suggestions, or if you have questions about the code or the procedure (correspondence e-mail: `fabianopapaiz at gmail.com`).

-** If you use this code for your research please cite this paper: **

-1) Papaiz F, Dourado MET, Valentim RAdM, de Morais AHF, Arrais JP.
-Ensemble-Imbalance-based classification for amyotrophic lateral sclerosis prognostic prediction: identifying short-survival patients at diagnosis. npj Digital Medicine.
-2023.